Criminology Major

 - Monica St. Clair ’15 aided Professor Ann Marie Rocheleau on a study of The Supermax Population.

-- Nicole Zolli ’14 worked with Professor Anamika Twyman-Ghoshal on Analyzing Forced Labor Prosecutions in the United States.
+- Nicole Zolli ’14 worked with Professor Anamika Twyman-Ghoshal on Analyzing Forced Labor Prosecutions.

 Contact Us With Any Questions